Divorce and Family Law FAQs

 No. There is no common law marriage in the State of Connecticut.

 If spouses are physically living apart from each other, are they “legally separated”?

 No. In Connecticut, Legal Separation only exists pursuant to a Judicial Decree.

 What is the difference between a Legal Separation and a Divorce?

-The primarily difference is that when a couple are legally separated, they are still married, and thus not able to remarry, unless the Legal Separation is converted to a divorce by Judicial Decree.
+The primary difference is that when a couple are legally separated, they are still married and thus not able to remarry unless the Legal Separation is converted to a divorce by Judicial Decree.

 No. There is no legal presumption in Connecticut as to the division of property between spouses.